rijkt/rijkt.link/content/blog/backup-writeup.md

 # Reducing Complexity

 As I like to do it in my programming practice, I first tried simplifying the data I had to work with.
 It was the season of reflecting and letting things go, so I deleted a whole lot.
-Over so many years, a lot of duplicates sneak in as well.
+Over so many years, a lot of duplicates snuck in as well.
 I got rid of those using `fdupes`.

 Next, I centralized.
 Instead of having my data spread on multiple devices, I moved everything from documents to _Bandcamp_ purchases to one data store.
 I started out using an old computer as a makeshift server, but replaced it during this effort.
 I landed on a _Synology NAS_ to reduce maintenance effort.
-This move eliminated the process of copying the target data to a backup location, as it is now already stored on the same device.
+Centralizing my data eliminated the process of copying the it to a backup location, as it is now already stored on the same device.

 # Solution